 This is why when you hold a reflector beneath a person’s chin in daylight, the light bounces back up into their face.
 By the way, this can look weird.
 The light comes down from the sun above, hits the reflector and bounces back up.
 The reason it can look weird is that it’s not natural for light to come from below.

 Using a reflector with natural light is like playing tennis with the sun.

 Here’s a light direction tip for using a reflector with natural light.
 If it’s golden hour and the sun is camera right, position the reflector camera left to bounce light back into the shadow side of your subject facing the camera.

 If you have any questions about the characteristics of light let us know in the comments.

-Also, we love good news, so if our natural light tips have helped you to understand how to use natural light, share that too.
+Also, I love good news, so if my light tips have helped you to understand how to use natural light and flash light, share that too.